JetSetIlly/Gopher2600/README.md

 <img src=".screenshots/debugger_halo2600.png" height="400" alt="gopher2600 debugging GUI"/>

-Becaus the debugger is still in development, full documentation not yet available.
-But briefly the features we can see in this screeshot are:
+Because the debugger is still in development, full documentation is not yet available.
+But briefly, the features we can see in this screeshot are:

 The menu-bar across the top of the screen shows the `Debugger`, `VCS` and in this instance a `Cartridge` menu